alexeysp11/workflow-auth/README.md

 - This service writes/reads session tokens in the database.
 - PostgreSQL is used as a database.
-- In order to reduce the risk of compromise of personal data, the service does not store any data associated with users: only user GUIDs, as well as tables directly related to authentication ("session token", "temporary registration", "suspicious registration").
+- In order to reduce the risk of compromise of personal data, the service does not store any data associated with users: only user GUIDs, as well as tables directly related to authentication ("session token", "temporary sign up", "suspicious sign up").
 - Only the "code check" table is stored on the client application.
 - Any new login to the application updates the expiration date of the session token.